HSF/hsf.github.io/_activities/gsoc.md

 Please avoid having the first contact with the mentors of HSF projects before **March 9** or after **March 20**!
 You are encouraged to take the time to read our project proposals until **March 9**, focusing on only one or two projects that attract your interest.
 Once you have identified those, you should e-mail the respective mentors, attaching your CV and describing the motivation for your choice.
 The mentors will first propose an evaluation test, waiting for your solution.
 Note that the test you are given is private, your solution should be personal and the response time is part of the evaluation.
 Mentors will let you know the test results, and if you passed they will start discussing and helping you develop a project idea.
 The student application period is **March 29 - April 13**, when you will have to write and review your proposal with help from your mentors.

 For further information, feel free to contact the HSF GSoC admins or join our open chat channel below.
 Note that the channel is intended for exchanging with the admins, the other candidates and some of the CERN-HSF students from previous year, and we do not maintain a mailing list for candidates.
 Please avoid posting extended information about yourself in the chat channel and reserve this for the direct exchange with the mentors.

-##### <font color="red">Note:</font> **Projects are still seeking candidates, so you can still contact mentors according to the GSoC timeline.
-Some project proposals are already very popular, you will get a warning in their idea page and/or from the mentors in case you decide to contact them.
-Please check our project proposals pages in the coming days!**

 [hsf-gsoc-admin@googlegroups.com](mailto:hsf-gsoc-admin@googlegroups.com)